Sony RX1 vs RX1R

 - More modern: Was introduced somewhat (9 months) more recently.

-The review scores listed above should be treated with care, though.
-The assessments were made in relation to similar cameras of the same technological generation.
-A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
+Care should be taken when interpreting the review scores above, though.
+The ratings were established in reference to similarly priced cameras that were available in the market at the time of the review.
+A score, therefore, has to be seen in close connection to the price and market introduction time of the camera, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
 Also, kindly note that some of the listed sites have over time developped their review approaches and their reporting style.

 Other camera comparisons